baldwalker/openpilot-1/README.md

 On screen blinkers and blind spot alerts.

+Enable Lane Change Assist

+  *allows openpilot to change lanes.
+Driver is responsible for ensuring that it is SAFE to change lanes.
+Requires signal, and steering wheel nudge.

 Auto Lane Change with Blind spot monitoring toggle (No Nudge).

-SCC sync set speed on gas press toggle.
+  * Same as the original, now with 100% less nudge.

+Sync Speed on Gas Press

+  *openpilot will sync cruise control set speed to match last attained speed automatically

 Smooth SCC with SCC smoother.